You're here:

 This is a tricky step.
 Usually you do not need to pay sales tax on the orders you make from your suppliers.
 That’s because there’s usually a sales tax exemption for purchases intended for resale.
 BUT to take advantage of this exemption, your business needs an official exemption certificate.

-Sales Tax Exemption Certificates
+Sales Tax Exemption Certificates in dropshipping

 Also referred to as resale certificates.
 The rules for these certificates vary by state.
 Some states only accept in-state issued certificates, while others accept multi state certificates.